February 2025

 August 2019

-Southern Responses’ PI, Prof. Elena Fiddian-Qasmiyeh, participated in the inaugural South-South Forum, Dartmouth College, New Hampshire, held over 3 days from the 13th – 15th of August 2019.
+Southern Responses’ PI, Prof. Elena Fiddian-Qasmiyeh, participated in the inaugural South-South Forum, Dartmouth College, New Hampshire, held from the 13th – 15th of August 2019.
 Contributing to the workshop roundtable themed ‘In-Between Spaces and Border Ecologies’, and drawing on recent field work conducted for the Southern Responses to Displacement research project in Baddawi Camp, Lebanon, Prof. Fiddian-Qasmiyeh offered reflections on the heterogenous connections that exist between Baddawi and diverse peoples and places across what is often referred to as the Global South.

 June 2019

 Southern Responses Principal Investigator, Prof. Elena Fiddian-Qasmiyeh presented the closing keynote speech at the 4th Refugee Law Initiative Annual conference.
 This year the conference’s special theme was ‘Rethinking the ‘Regional’ in Refugee Law and Policy’ and Prof. Fiddian-Qasmiyeh’s keynote drew on the work of Southern Responses to Displacement project to explore ‘South-South humanitarian responses to displacement: views from the Middle East.’
-Access the keynote podcast, here.

 May 2019